Home

 The investigation into Last's case is ongoing, Stuart and the FBI tell CNN.

-Ryan's mother agrees.
+Ryan's mom agrees.

 Still grieving the loss of her son, she is channeling her family's pain into motion, and honoring Ryan by talking out and telling his story.
 She hopes that doing so will assist save lives.